toshvelaga/wavvy-clean/README.md

 # Wavvy

 Wavvy is a full stack software project that allows users to host podcasts.
 Software allows users to manage their podcasts and episodes, create an RSS feed for itunes/spotify, and create a personalized website to share social media links.
 Software is in dark mode by default.
+Check out our [Product Hunt Launch](https://www.producthunt.com/posts/wavvy) for more info.

 <span style="display:block" class="note">
   <img src="https://voiceblasts1.s3.amazonaws.com/Screen+Shot+2021-02-14+at+10.55.07+AM.png">